Dividend income 2018

 If a stock were to slide or depreciate then this would wipe out any gains, so a little profit taking and introducing a new stock is not all that bad.
 I have been known to lock in profits when a stock does reach a respectable level of appreciation or increase.
 (Read: “Never Sell Shell” on the Shell webpage)

 Remember though: There is never anyway you will be able to time the market, not even the professionals can do it (Set yourself a clear buying & selling price target).

 If a equity appreciates in value and you think well, thats a good enough return as well as collecting the dividends on the way then this is not all that bad.
 It simply locks in the profit and we can move forward selecting another undervalued stock, in this case (at the time) it was Pepsi Co.

-Please see below the file of company’s distributions for 2017:
+Please find below the dividend income file for 2018:

 Please remember that all investments can rise and fall in value, therefore you may get back less than you originally invested.

 This website or webpage is not a suggestion to purchase or invest in any stocks / equities and is presented purely for research analysis.

 Should you be unsure of any investment whether it be purchasing shares or equities directly, funds or investment trackers, you should seek independent financial advice from a qualified financial advisor.